 More recently my mind has wandered back to the days when the kids were smaller and we both had big dreams of traveling the world together or at least moving somewhere new to explore and set roots in a new place with our family.

-The person who taught me to step outside my hometown of Philadelphia, throw caution to the wind and travel, has become the more sensible one in our relationship over these years and would now rather vacation at home.
+The person who taught me to step outside my hometown of Philadelphia, throw caution to the wind and travel, has become the more sensible one in our relationship over these years and would now rather vacation at home or take virtual tours of the world.

 When To Divorce (or not)

 There are times I feel like we have grown apart and I selfishly think I want a divorce, then I realize the severity of my thoughts.
 I look around at the life we have created together and the memories that have been made.

 All of the things we have been through together, along with the family we have built, have shaped who we have become and trickled down to rub off on the people we are raising.

 Each October we celebrate our marriage and I admit there are days I can’t believe someone has put up with me for that long.

 Someone who consistently shows up.

-Someone who never cares about his own wants and needs, but supports my hopes, dreams, disappointments, failures, frustrations, wins and more.
+Someone who never cares about his own wants and needs, but supports my hopes, dreams, disappointments, failures, frustrations and wins.

 In the future, if the words I think I want a divorce start to seep into my head again, I will try to remember that when I asked my daughter what her favorite story is with a happy ending, she said ours.